nicksetrakov/flask-classifier/README.md

 - `templates/`: Folder containing HTML templates.

 ## Running the Project
-1. Clone this repository:`git clone https://github.com/yourusername/catdog-classifier.git `
+1. Clone this repository:`git clone https://github.com/nicksetrakov/flask-classifier `
-2. Navigate to the project directory:`cd catdog-classifier`
+2. Navigate to the project directory:`cd flask-classifier`
 3. Install the required packages:`pip install -r requirements.txt`
 4. Run the Flask app:`python app.py`
 5. Open your web browser and go to http://localhost:5000 to access the application.